 Video piracy is a growing problem around the world.
-The nature of the attacks and the strengths and weaknesses of the various methods chosen to combat it changes with each country, however.
+The nature of the attacks and the strengths and weaknesses of the various methods chosen to combat it change with each country, however.
 This is why we have set up a series of reports looking at different territories.
 Our first report concentrated on the situation in Spain.
-For this second one we have stayed on the same continent but moved the focus eastwards to Eastern Europe.
+For this second one, we have stayed on the same continent but moved the focus eastwards to Eastern Europe.

 Video piracy is a growing problem here too, with illegal content access across the 22 countries that make up Eastern Europe trending above the monthly European average.
 It is a large market with an active Pay-TV sector.
 This is shrinking here, as it is in most regions around the world, but only very slightly with a 4% contraction forecast by 2024.

 As a result, Eastern Europe as a whole is well insulated against the problems of cord cutting.
-The situation in the region though is not one of stasis; there are both numerous changes within those figures and there is impressive growth forecast for the SVOD market in the same time period, up by 160%
+The situation in the region though is not one of stasis; there are both numerous changes within those figures and there is an impressive growth forecast for the SVOD market in the same time period, up by 160%